Subash-Chand-Thakuri/Subash-Chand-Thakuri/README.md

 - 🤝 I’m looking for help if **someone has helping spirit.**

 - 💬 Ask me about **MERN, NEXT.JS,REACT NATIVE**
-- :chart_with_upwards_trend: Currently I am NestJS and DevOps.
+- :chart_with_upwards_trend: Currently learning DevOps.

 - 📫 How to reach me **subashthakuri799@gmail.com**